pyarmak/entrada-1x-docs/user/docs/exams/learnerview.md

 * Click on the My Exams quick link from the My Entrada section of the left sidebar.
 * Click on Submitted under the number of submitted exams.
 * Click on the name of an exam.
-* Click on Feedback in the far right column or the Exam Activity chart.
+* Click on Feedback in the far right column of the Exam Activity chart.
 * When viewing exam feedback, green means a question is correct and red is incorrect.
 Highlights, strikethroughs, scratchpad notes, and marking questions for faculty review will all be maintained and visible on the exam feedback screen.
 A Not Scored badge will display beside any questions removed from the exam.
 * Below the response options for each question, the points total, correct answer, and rationale will be displayed.
+* If the exam included short answer or essay questions and they have not yet been graded the learner will be informed of that via a message below their overall score and the free response questions will display on the feedback page.